Minister warns of ‘political meltdown’ if PM’s deal is defeated for third time

 Nadhim Zahawi said Parliament would have “failed” if the twice-defeated Withdrawal Agreement is rejected by MPs again, as he said he was “not prepared” to tell his constituents the UK would not leave the European Union.

-The Education Minister’s comments came as tens of thousands of people descended on central London demanding a second referendum on Brexit in the “Put it to the People” march.
+The Education Minister’s comments came as hundreds of thousands of people descended on central London demanding a second referendum on Brexit in the “Put it to the People” march.

 Meanwhile, pro-Brexit campaigners continuing their long hike from the North East to the capital were joined by former Ukip leader Nigel Farage near Nottingham.